macthecadillac/rosters/README.md

 default parameters.

 On Windows, the configuration file is located at `%LOCALAPPDATA%\rosters.toml`.
-On macOS, the configuration file is located at `$HOME/Library/Application Support/rosters.toml`.
-On Unix (with the exception of macOS)/Unix-like (such as Linux) systems with the environmental variable `$XDG_CONFIG_HOME` configured, the configuration file is located at `$XDG_CONFIG_HOME/rosters.toml`, otherwise it is located at `$HOME/.config/rosters.toml`.
+On macOS, the configuration file is located at `~/Library/Application Support/rosters.toml`.
+On Unix (with the exception of macOS)/Unix-like (such as Linux) systems with the environmental variable `$XDG_CONFIG_HOME` configured, the configuration file is located at `$XDG_CONFIG_HOME/rosters.toml`, otherwise it is located at `~/.config/rosters.toml`.
 TOML files are plain text files and they can be edited with any text editor (except perhaps for Microsoft Notepad, which is notorious for creating files with encoding issues).

 ## Migration from version `w22`

 The configuration file format has not changed.
 However, the file name (and specifically on macOS, the location) have been changed.
 If you wish to reuse the configuration from `w22`, you need to rename the file from `rosters.txt` to `rosters.toml`.
-On macOS, you also need to move the file from `$HOME/.config` to `$HOME/Library/Application Support`, which is a more standard location for application configurations.
+On macOS, you also need to move the file from `~/.config` to `~/Library/Application Support`, which is a more standard location for application configuration.
+This location can be accessed from Finder through the "Go to Folder" menu item or the key binding ⇧ ⌘ G.

 ## Sample Configuration